Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/03-Arrays-Loops-Dictionaries/README.md

 }
 ```
 <aside class= "notes">
-The for loop iterates from 1 tp 5, and each time it will update the value of `result`.
+The for loop iterates from 1 tp 5, and each time it will update the value of result.

 When working with loops that update the value of a variable it is useful to do a whiteboard test and check what is its value in each iteration.

-Its important to notice that the constant `i` is only visible inside the scope of the for loop.
+Its important to notice that the constant i is only visible inside the scope of the for loop.
 </aside>

 <!-- v -->